barbarer/py4e-int/_sources/files/writeCode.rst

                 for line in lines:
                     values = line.split(",")
                     date = values[0]
+                    # date[2:5] accesses the 3 characters that express the month
+                    # if these are the letters for June, print the statement
                     if date[2:5] == "Jun":
                         print(date + " had a low value of " + values[3])

 #.
-    .. tabbed:: file_ex_abbr

-        .. tab:: Question
+    .. activecode:: file_ex_abbrq
+        :practice: T
+        :available_files: stocks.txt

         Write a function that takes the stocks file and the abbreviation for a month (i.e. Jan, Feb) as parameters and returns the average value of all the closing prices during that month from all the years given (Hint: Use a counter variable).

-            .. activecode::  file_ex_abbrq
-                :nocodelens:
+        ~~~~